Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experiments

 The size of the training (and validation) data, i.e., the number of simulated outbreak scenarios, has received relatively little attention in related work on GNN-based source detection and has often been treated as a negligible hyperparameter.
 In several studies, the training set size is not reported at all~\cite{Dong:2019,Haddad:2023}, while others adopt widely varying dataset sizes, ranging from $1{,}000$~\cite{Shu:2021} to $20{,}000$~\cite{Shah:2020,Ru:2023} simulated scenarios.
 Typically, these works further withhold a subset of the simulations for validation and testing.
 Crucially, however, all prior studies appear to choose the training set size independently of the underlying graph size.
 In this paper, we argue that training data size should be determined on a per-node basis.
 Throughout most of our analysis, we therefore use a training/validation set size of 500 simulated scenarios per (source) node.
 For example, a graph with 50 nodes leads to a total of $25{,}000$ training (and validation) samples, already exceeding the dataset sizes commonly used in related work.

-Figure~\ref{fig:scaling} reports the top-5 accuracy across the six networks as the number of simulations per node increases by an order of magnitude (followed by a final doubling) starting from 50 simulations per node.
-Overall, detection performance improves as the sample size grows.
-For both GNN and MCMF, the most substantial gains are observed when increasing the number of simulations from 50 to 500 per node.
-In contrast, the trend for SME is less pronounced.
+Figure~\ref{fig:scaling} reports the top-5 accuracy across the six networks as the number of simulations per node increases by orders of magnitude (followed by a final doubling) starting from 50 simulations per node.
+Overall, detection performance improves moderately with sample size.
+For the GCN, the most substantial gains are observed when increasing the number of simulations from 50 to 500 per node, with only marginal improvements beyond that point, suggesting that the associated computational cost cannot be justified.
+For MCMF and SME, further improvements appear possible going from 500 to 5{,}000 simulations per node, though the patterns are less consistent, particularly for SME on the Fraternity network.
 In principle, however, SME should (at least for SI dynamics) converge to the true likelihood of each candidate source node as the number of simulations grows large, a regime not reached in our experiments because we were not able to choose $n$ large enough and because we consider SIR dynamics.
-Most importantly, the results indicate that increasing the number of simulations beyond 500 per node yields only marginal improvements in detection performance, suggesting that the associated computational cost cannot be justified.